 - Provides deep insights into how people behave in a way that few other research methods can – which is why it’s so highly regarded by companies such as Intel, Microsoft, Proctor and Gamble, Google, and Miele.

 - Dispels assumptions about how people use things versus the actual lived experience of those people.

 - Highlights the contradictions between what people say they do and what they actually do.

-- Immersion into people’s world and life – their actual, lived life – reveals pain points, frustrations, and unmet needs – all of which can be used to bring unique product innovations to market that puts you ahead of your competition.
+- Immerses you in your customers' worlds and lives and reveals pain points, frustrations, and unmet needs – all of which can be used to bring unique product and service innovations to market that puts you ahead of your competition.

-Ideally, ethnographic research should take place before design of the product or service begins.
+Ideally, ethnographic research should be done before design of the product or service begins.
 In design thinking, it is conducted in the Empathize stage with design concepts emerging once the analysis and dissemination of the ethnographic findings are complete.